neex/1u.ms/README.md

 #### Note on DNS TTLs

-Some servers doesn't want to handle zero TTL replies.
+Some servers don't want to handle zero TTL replies.
 Default TTL is 1 for "service" domains and 0 for others.

 If you want to change TTL, add `set-<number>-ttl` anywhere in the domain name.